python-websockets/websockets/docs/topics/broadcast.rst

 Performance considerations
 --------------------------

-The built-in :func:`~websockets.broadcast` function sends all messages without yielding control to the event loop.
+The built-in :func:`broadcast` function sends all messages without yielding control to the event loop.
 So does the naive way when the network and clients are fast and reliable.

 For each client, a WebSocket frame is prepared and sent to the network.
 This is the minimum amount of work required to broadcast a message.